huggingface/transformers/docs/source/en/main_classes/quantization.md

 ### Load a quantized model

 You can load a quantized model from the Hub using the `from_pretrained` method.
 Make sure that the pushed weights are quantized, by checking that the attribute `quantization_config` is present in the model's configuration file (`configuration.json`).
 You can confirm that the model is quantized in the AWQ format by checking the field `quantization_config.quantization_method` which should be set to `"awq"`.
 Note that loading the model will set other weights in `float16` by default for performance reasons.
 If you want to change that behavior, you can pass `torch_dtype` argument to `torch.float32` or `torch.bfloat16`.
+You can find in the sections below some example snippets and notebook.

 ## Example usage